Mighty Long Fall

 "You’re right.
-I lied," he said, still smiling and remaining motionless on the bed.
+I lied," Levi admitted, still smiling and remaining motionless on the bed.

 "A little privacy, please," She finally piped up, pulling the sheets even higher as if shielding herself against his presence.

 Even without being in a relationship with him, his teasing and indiscretions tore at her heart.
-As strong and stubborn she was, she knew she wasn't strong enough to deal with that.
-And thus, the wall stayed up, and she repeatedly convinced herself that pursuing the relationship would end in disaster.
+As strong and stubborn she was, Madeline knew she wasn't strong enough to deal with that if exposed to it for too long.
+And thus, her wall stayed up, and she repeatedly convinced herself that pursuing the relationship would end in disaster.